 The Maria Island National Park

-As a result there is a whole range of incredible native wildlife on the island, such as wombats and Tasmanian devils, and stunning natural landscapes like the Painted Cliffs.
+Because Maria Island is a national park there is a whole range of incredible native wildlife on the island, such as wombats and Tasmanian devils, and stunning natural landscapes like the sweeping bays, rugged cliffs, and sandy beaches.

-There is only one town on the island called Darlington.
+There is only one town on Maria Island called Darlington.
 I actually wouldn’t even call it a town as there are no services; only the old convict probation station and historic buildings.

-No one lives permanently on the island, but there are park rangers who stay temporarily here during their shifts.
+No one lives permanently on Maria Island, but there are park rangers who stay temporarily here during their shifts.

-Despite its size at 3km west to east and 20km north to south, there are no cars on the island, which helps look after the wildlife.
+Despite Maria Island’s size at 3km west to east and 20km north to south, there are no cars on Maria Island, which helps look after the wildlife.

 Maria Island History